couchbase/couchbase-exporter/README.md

 ## Usage

 ### Docker
-Run `docker build --tag couchbase_exporter` if running Couchbase locally.
+Run `docker build --tag couchbase_exporter .` if running Couchbase locally.

 Edit the Dockerfile CMD if needed to pass arguments for your configuration.